aminbksi/ooap/README.md

 ## Usage

-For now, edit the hostname to connect to inside `src/index.ts`, then:
+Copy `example.env` to `.env` and edit the hostname and player name inside of it.

+Then run:

 ```sh
 npm install